drprk/drprk/README.md

 - 👋 Hi, I’m @drprk , a curiosity coder who likes to build stuff
-- 👀 I’m interested in building innovative products in medical tech based projects
+- 👀 Actively working with devs to build consumer products of real value
-- 🌱 I’m currently learning how to build crypto products that bring value to the community
+- 🌱 Built and led products on Consumer Social in Solana & Aptos
-- 💞️ Bullish on HealthTech, CryptoAI tech
+- 💞️ Bullish on DePIN
 - 📫 How to reach me: Twitter, Email works best

 **Twitter**: https://twitter.com/home